 note: adopted 1947; the anthem is also known as "Land der Berge, Land am Strome" (Land of the Mountains, Land on the River); Austria adopted a new national anthem after World War II to replace the former imperial anthem composed by Franz Josef HAYDN, which had been appropriated by Germany in 1922 and was now associated with the Nazi regime

-Azerbaijan name: "Azerbaijan Marsi" (March of Azerbaijan)
+name: "Azerbaijan Marsi" (March of Azerbaijan)

 lyrics/music: Ahmed JAVAD/Uzeyir HAJIBEYOV